 At the time the people living on the island were becoming isolated in a different way, trapped behind industrial fumes, many which were toxic, the railway pollution the main way in and out of the area was by a canal.
 Previously it had thriving watercress and Eels that helped the community.

-Putting something back into the community
+Putting something back into the community in Fish Island

 The community came up with ideas of religious and educational intervention.
 This legacy of supporting the community, is pretty much what the area and places like Stour Space provide in the here and now.
 Social community events that enrich putting something back into the area and its people.